dotnet/docs-aspire/docs/whats-new/preview-5.md

 # .NET Aspire preview 5

-.NET Aspire preview 5 introduces are large set of breaking changes to hosting NuGet packages.
+.NET Aspire preview 5 introduces breaking changes to hosting NuGet packages.
 In addition to these breaking changes, there are several sweeping improvements and additions to be aware of.
-The following article provide an overview of the changes in preview 5.

-The .NET Aspire preview 5 version is `8.0.0-preview.5.24201.12`.
+The following article provides an overview of the major changes in .NET Aspire preview 5:  `8.0.0-preview.5.24201.12`.

 ## Packaging changes